-- 'Literature and Disagreement', Proceedings of the Aristotelian Society 114(3), 2014. (chosen by Aesthetics for Birds as one of the 2014 Fab Flock Five)
+- 'Literature and Disagreement'Link opens in a new window, Proceedings of the Aristotelian Society 114(3), 2014. (chosen by Aesthetics for Birds as one of the 2014 Fab Flock Five)

 - 'Meals, Art, and Artistic Value', Estetika 51(2), 2014. (won 2015 article award from Finnish and Slovak aesthetics societies)

 - 'Love and the Need for Comprehension', Philosophical Explorations 16(3), 2013.

 - 'Poetry and Directions for Thought', Philosophy and Literature 37(2), 2013.